Git Workflow for COMPAS software developers¶

 HEAD: HEAD is a pointer to a commit, but the specific commit it points to moves around regularly.
 In general, it refers to the tip of whichever is the current branch.
 When you make a commit to the branch, HEAD updates to the new tip.

 Log: The log of a branch is the history of that branch in terms of its commits.
-The log shows when the commits occured, who authored them, and what the commit message stated.
+The log shows when the commits occurred, who authored them, and what the commit message stated.